The Unfaithful Eckehart (1931 film)

 The Unfaithful Eckehart (German: Der ungetreue Eckehart) is a 1931 German comedy film directed by Carl Boese and starring Ralph Arthur Roberts, Fritz Schulz and Paul Hörbiger.
-The film is based on the play of the same title by Hans Stürm.
+The film is based on the play of the same title by Hans Sturm.
 It was remade in 1940.
 A silent film was made by Reinhold Schünzel in 1928 under the title Don Juan in a Girls' School.

 Synopsis

 A man who is faithful to his wife is mistakenly blamed for the philandering antics of his brother-in-law.